Alfonsina Storni: Literary career

 Storni was among the first women to find success in the male-dominated arenas of literature and theater in Argentina, and as such, developed a unique and valuable voice that holds particular relevance in Latin American poetry.
-Storni was an influential person, not only to her readers but also to other writers.
+Storni was influential, not only to her readers but also to other writers.
 Though she was known mainly for her poetic works, she also wrote prose, journalistic essays, and drama.
-Storni often gave controversial opinions.
+Storni often expressed controversial opinions.
 She criticized a wide range of topics from politics to gender roles and discrimination against women.
 In Storni's time, her work did not align itself with a particular movement or genre.
 It was not until the modernist and avant-garde movements began to fade that her work seemed to fit in.
 She was criticized for her atypical style, and she has been labeled most often as a postmodern writer.